-In order to better manage the Tricare system, which provides healthcare services for over 9.5 million beneficiaries worldwide, Tricare is divided into three distinct regions: east, west, and overseas.
-Health care services are administered via three different contractors, depending on your location:
+To better manage the Tricare system, Tricare has three regions: east, west, and overseas.
+Different contractors administer your health care services, depending on your location:

-Keep in mind that enrolling in Tricare Prime – or switching health care options mid-career – is only permitted during special times, either during Open Season or other events, known as Qualifying Life Events.
-This list includes retiring from active duty, the birth of a child, marriage, divorce, a permanent change of station move, and many other professional and personal instances.
+Remember that enrolling in Tricare Prime or switching health care options is only permitted during open season or other qualifying life events.
+QLEs include retiring from active duty, the birth of a child, marriage, divorce, a permanent change of station move and other life-changing circumstances.

-Before selecting any health care option, it’s important to understand the relative advantages and disadvantages.
+Before selecting any healthcare option, it’s essential to understand the advantages and disadvantages.
 Below are several pros and cons of Tricare Prime that will help you to determine what’s best for you: